Agnes (singer): 2011–2013: Veritas and Collection

-2019–present: Return to music, Magic Still Exists
+2019–present: Return to music, Magic Still Exists and Beautiful Madness

 Seven years after her last release, on 8 May 2019, Agnes revealed on her Instagram page that she would be featured on the posthumous Avicii single "Tough Love".
 Before his death, Avicii had sent a message to Vincent Pontare and Salem Al Fakir of Vargas & Lagola stating that he wanted the song to be a duet by a "real couple" or a couple that have worked together enough to be almost considered a "couple".
 "Tough Love" was described by DJ Mag as featuring Indian influences in a melodic passage that was inspired by Avicii studying the music of northwest India, which he had played for Pontare and Al Fakir before his death.

 Following her return to music, Agnes also founded her own record label, Senga.
 On 25 October 2019, Agnes released the EP Nothing Can Compare, which was preceded by the singles "Limelight" and "I Trance".
 The EP sampled the likes of Donna Summer and voices from the 1990 cult documentary film Paris is Burning, and was described in the media as taking a "rawer and darker" musical direction than her previous work.

 On 7 February 2020, Agnes released the single "Goodlife".
 On 21 August 2020, Agnes announced her upcoming fifth studio album Magic Still Exists, her first in eight years, and released lead single "Fingers Crossed", which she co-wrote with Vargas & Lagola.
 An accompanying music video was directed by SWIM CLUB, inspired by Alejandro Jodorowsky's 1973 film The Holy Mountain and Swedish abstract artist Hilma af Klint.
 Agnes stated that "Fingers Crossed" was "inspired by the sense that nothing is impossible, because nothing is impossible!
 It's a song that can lift you up to new dimensions and like a peaceful tank it crushes everything in its way.
 The song does not excuse itself and I don't excuse myself.
 I welcome you now to my party, and it's my party so… I can do what I want to."
-On 21 May 2021, Agnes released the single "24 Hours".
+On 21 May 2021, Agnes released the second single "24 Hours".